Monica Galetti: Early life

 Galetti was born in Samoa and was initially raised by two aunts in Upolu as her mother had moved to Auckland, New Zealand, for work.
 At the age of eight, Galetti moved from Samoa to Wellington, New Zealand, and lived there with her parents and five siblings.
-She attended Naenae College In the early 1990s she studied for a diploma in hospitality at the Central Institute of Technology, Upper Hutt.
+She attended Naenae College In the early 1990s, she studied for a diploma in hospitality at the Central Institute of Technology, Upper Hutt.

 Career

-After completing her studies, Galetti worked at a Lower Hutt restaurant Timothy's.
+After completing her studies, Galetti worked at a Lower Hutt restaurant, Timothy's.
 The owner sent her to cooking competitions in Australia, America and Europe, and she began to look for a position in London by sending her CV to top restaurateurs.
 The first offer she received was from Michel Roux Jr – a beginning position as first commis at his two-Michelin-starred restaurant Le Gavroche, well below her position in Wellington as chef de partie.
 She accepted the offer and moved to London in 1999.
-She worked rapidly through the sections of the kitchen and became senior sous-chef, a position she held until 2015.
+She worked rapidly through the sections of the kitchen and became a senior sous-chef, a position she held until 2015.
 She was the first woman to hold such a senior position at the restaurant.

 While working for Roux, she launched and was Head Chef of the restaurant Le Gavroche des Tropiques in Mauritius.

-She was a judge on the BBC series MasterChef: The Professionals from 2009 to 2021, before she was replaced by Anna Haugh citing she felt it necessary to prioritise her family and her restaurant team, and has appeared as a presenter on other food-related television programmes.
+She was a judge on the BBC series MasterChef: The Professionals from 2009 to 2021, before she was replaced by Anna Haugh, citing she felt it necessary to prioritise her family and her restaurant team, and has appeared as a presenter on other food-related television programmes.
 Though, in March 2023, Galetti announced she would be returning as a judge on the show.

-In 2017, along with her husband David, she opened a new restaurant in London called Mere.
+In 2017, she and her husband, David, opened a new restaurant in London called Mere.
 This was achieved with backing from Westbury Street Holdings chairman Alastair Storey.
 Mere closed in 2024.

 Galetti serves as a UK Tourism Ambassador for Samoa.
 She appeared in the BBC’s radio programme Desert Island Discs on 31 January 2021.

-In March 2023, Galetti announced she would be returning to MasterChef: The Professionals as a judge, after she stepped down from the role in 2022.